• Skip to main content

 Or take a tour

-We are a bit enchanted by this seven-day tour as it hits many amazing highlights including flight seeing and bear viewing, the Alyeska Resort tram, a day in Gridwood, and an optional return portion on the train.
-Note that it includes 2.5 days in Denali, which may be enough especially if you have limited time and want to explore the wider area presented by this tour.
-See the details here: Alaska: 7-Day Brown Bear and Denali National Park Adventure.
+We are a bit enchanted by this five-day tour as it hits many amazing highlights including flight-seeing and wildlife viewing, the Alyeska Resort tram, a visit to Girdwood, and an optional return portion on the train.
+Note that it includes a full day in Denali, which may be enough especially if you have limited time and want to explore the wider area presented by this tour.
+See the details and reserve your Kenai Fjords & Denali National Park 5-day tour from Anchorage.

 Things to do in Denali National Park